eightheve/nixos-configuration/README.md

+## ARCHIVED

+Current version is available to view at https://github.com/eightheve/nixos

 # EighthEve's NixOS Configuration(s)

 Multi-host NixOS flake configuration.
 Will forever be a work in progress, but is especially WIP right now.